<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3263748927046193&amp;ev=PageView&amp;noscript=1">

 Low VOC and zero VOC paints are environmentally friendly as there are fewer harmful chemicals in the paint.

-This is why Benjamin Moore created Gennex, a groundbreaking Color Technology tool that removes these chemicals that weaken paint and creates waterborne colorants.
+This is why Benjamin Moore created Gennex, a groundbreaking Color Technology tool that removes these chemicals that weaken paint and create waterborne colorants.
 This technology is found in many of their products, including Aura, Regal Select, and Ultra Spec 500.
 Aura also has a special Color Lock technology.
 This has pigments bonded to the dry paint and locks in color permanently to the paint film

 Benjamin Moore paints created with Gennex Color Technology still hold their durability while maintaining a rich and accurate pigment.